microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 </div>

 If you can see the cluster information printed in your terminal, your cluster is up and ready to host applications.
-But there is a little bit more prep work we need to do.
+But there is a little more prep work we need to do.
 We need to prepare the cluster for our application containers.

 ## Container Registries

 Kubernetes is a container orchestrator.
 It will run whatever container image you tell it to run.
 Containers can be pulled from public container registries like [Docker Hub](https://hub.docker.com/) or [GitHub Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), or they can be pulled from private container registries like [Azure Container Registry (ACR)](https://azure.microsoft.com/products/container-registry).
-Pulling images from a public registry is fine for development and testing but for production workloads, you'll want to use a private registry and only deploy images that have been scanned for vulnerabilities and approved.
+Pulling images from a public registry is fine for development and testing but for production workloads, you'll want to use a private registry and only deploy images that have been scanned for vulnerabilities and approved for use.

 ### Deploy Azure Container Registry (ACR)

 ACR is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 It is highly available and scalable across Azure regions across the globe.
-It also integrates with Microsoft Entra ID for authentication and authorization so it makes it easy to secure your container images.
+It also integrates with Microsoft Entra ID for authentication and authorization, so it makes it easy to secure your container images.

 In the Azure Cloud Shell, run the following command to create an environment variable for your new Azure Container Registry name.